Amy Poehler's Smart Girls: YouTube channel

 Smart Girls was started through YouTube and continues there today.
 Currently they have over 135,000 subscribers and over 8,475,000 views.
 The earliest video on their YouTube channel today is labeled The Feminist: Smart Girls W/ Amy Poehler, was posted in 2012 and features a young girl named Ruby explaining what feminism is.
 Smart Girls has grown especially in the last 3 years, they post several new videos through several different segments at least once a month.
-Every Smart Girls YouTube video ends in a dance party, showing you can be informed and still have fun doing it.

-Amysmartgirls.com

-In the 7 years since Smart Girls at the party was created it has developed from a YouTube channel and Tumblr page to an educational website.
-The site features articles and interviews with smart women from all walks of life.
-The site also has a less serious, fun side with how-to programs, mini-docs, Modern Manners, a featured show that teaches the everyday girl how to do things for an everyday life, and many other segments.